Softjeeem/PREFINALS_QUIZ_IT_ELECTIVE_BSIT_31E3_ROMULO_JEREMIAH/README.md

 Features
----

-* **Table of Contents** (Home page) — all projects grouped by category (Prelim, Midterm, Prefinal), with anchor links.
+Table of Contents (Home page) — all projects grouped by category (Prelim, Midterm, Prefinal), with anchor links.
-* **Project detail pages** — one page per project with a thumbnail, description, and a link to the GitHub repository.
+Project detail pages — one page per project with a thumbnail, description, and a link to the GitHub repository.
-* **Comment section** — every project detail page has a comment list and a form to add new comments (stored in memory for the life of the running app).
+Comment section — every project detail page has a comment list and a form to add new comments (stored in memory for the life of the running app).
-* **Hardcoded login** — the whole site is protected by cookie-based authentication using a single hardcoded account (see below).
+Hardcoded login — the whole site is protected by cookie-based authentication using a single hardcoded account (see below).

 ##Login Credentials